keylow39/ffxi/Developer's-Page.md

 * FFACETools (A wrapper for FFACE that makes development easier)

 ## How the program works
 The program is actually very simple.
 The finite state machine and state classes execute the program's behavior.
-Any game data you need is stored globally in the App class's FarmingTools object.
+Most global data is stored in the ViewModelBase class or the App class files.
-[Out of Date: Please update for current code. ]

 ## Adding new behavior to the program.
 In order to add new behavior to the class (like healing or resting) you will need to create a new state and add it to the finite state machine.
 There are two steps to this process.